 However, if you respond to the breach quickly and efficiently, you might be able to prevent serious harm from occurring in the first place.
-This means your customers won’t need to be notified of the breach.
+Therefore, your customers won’t need to be notified of the breach.
 As you can see, it pays to have systems in place so you can get on top of any potential breaches before they cause serious harm.

 After you identify a privacy breach, you will have 30 days to investigate it and assess whether or not it will be classed as notifiable.

-Your business will be free to deal with possible breaches in any way you see fit, as long as you notify the appropriate parties in accordance with the new mandatory data breach notification laws.
+At this stage, your business will be free to deal with possible breaches in any way you see fit, as long as you notify the appropriate parties in accordance with the new mandatory data breach notification laws.
 To help ensure you remain compliant with these laws, the following steps could prove helpful: